Episode 3

 She drove me nuts.

-But by far, I've learned so much from her.
+But by far, I've learned so much from her, and she's literally my daughter, period.

 Okay?

-And then I have my guy, Tunchy.
+And then I have my guy, Tonchi.

 Speaker C: